-30. F rovide the total water quality volume required and the total provided for the site.
-WQv Required WQv Provided acre-feet acre-feet To rovide the following Unified Stormwater Sizing Criteria for the site.
-Stal Channel Protection Storage Volume (CPV) - Extended detention of ost-developed 1 year, 24 hour storm event CPv Required CPv Provided acre-feet acre-feet 31a.
-The need to provide for channel protection has been waived because: Osite discharges directly to fourth order stream or larger Tota al Overbank Flood Control Criteria (Qp) - Peak discharge rate for the 10 year storm Pre-Development Post-development CFS CFS Tota al Extreme Flood Control Criteria (Qf) - Peak discharge rate for the 100 year storm Pre-Development Post-development CFS CFS 31b.
-The need to provide for flood control has been waived because: Osite discharges directly to fourth order stream or larger O Downstream analysis reveals that flood control is not required projec FANT: For questions 31 and 32, impervious area should be calculated considering the ct site and all offsite areas that drain to the post-construction stormwater ement practice(s).
+30. Provide the total water quality volume required and the total provided for the site.

+WQv Required WQv Provided Image: Second se 31.
+Provide the following Unified Stormwater Sizing Criteria for the site.
+Total Channel Protection Storage Volume (CPv) - Extended detention of post-developed 1 year, 24 hour storm event CPv Required CPv Provided 31a.
+The need to provide for channel protection has been waived because: O Site discharges directly to fourth order stream or larger Total Overbank Flood Control Criteria (Qp) - Peak discharge rate for the 10 year storm Pre-Development Post-development Pre-Development Post-development OFFS OFFS 31b.
+The need to provide for flood control has been waived because: O Site discharges directly to fourth order stream or larger O Downstream analysis reveals that flood control is not required IMPORTANT: For questions 31 and 32, impervious area should be calculated considering the project site and all offsite areas that drain to the post-construction stormwater management practice(s).
 (Total Drainage Area = Project Site + Offsite areas) 32.
-Pre-Construction Impervious Area - As a percent of the Total Drainage Area enter the percentage of the existing impervious areas before construction begins.
-33. Post-Construction Impervious Area - As a percent of the Total Drainage Area, enter the percentage of the future impervious areas that will be created/remain on the site after completion of construction.
+Pre-Construction Impervious Area - As a percent of the Total Drainage Area enter the percentage of the existing impervious 33.
+Post-Construction Impervious Area - As a percent of the Total Drainage Area , enter the percentage of the future impervious areas that will be created/remain on the site after completion of construction.
 34. Indicate the total number of post-construction stormwater management practices to be installed/constructed.
 35. Provide the total number of stormwater discharge points from the site. (include discharges to either surface waters or to separate storm sewer systems)